jeffkuletz31/WebMail-BST/README.md

 ##Changelog
 This is under development.
 A very first look of this template is here for you.
+For now it contains a login page and a inbox page.
+**Future work** or **work in progress**
+* Adding compose page
+* Adding View mail page
+* Adding View attachment page
+* other small but worthy changes

 ##Browser support